exonum/exonum-doc/src/get-started/java-binding.md

 <!-- TODO: add a link to Exonum docs for passwords passing -->

-**Note:** in the following examples we do not provide a password for private node keys protection by passing `--no-password` flag.
+**Note:** the following examples omit setting up a password for private node keys protection and pass a `--no-password` flag.
 It is strictly recommended __not__ to use this flag in real-world scenarios.

-On second step, we generate both private and public parts of the node configuration.
-Public part of configuration must be distributed among every other administrator for the next step.
+Second, we generate both private and public parts of the node configuration.
+Public part of the configuration must be distributed among every other administrator for the next step.
 Private parts must not be exposed to the outer world and are node-specific.

-We provide a path to the common configuration file, a path to a directory for generated configuration files and an external socket address of the node, which will be used for communication between nodes.
+Provide a path to the common configuration file, a path to the directory for the generated configuration files and an external socket address of the node to use them for communication between the nodes.

 ```sh
 exonum-java generate-config \